dsandstrom/task_roller/README.md

 ## Issues & Tasks
 _Issues_ are opened to report problems, offer suggestions, and ask questions.
 While _Tasks_ are created to address problems or add features.
 Both follow _Workflows_ that set the _Status_ and provide information.
 Issues and Tasks both reside in _Projects_, which are organized into _Categories_.
 In addition, collaboration is encouraged with markdown enabled comments.

+## Subscriptions
+Users can subscribe to Issues & Tasks to get automatic emails after status updates and new comments.
+Categories and projects can also be subscribed to; any new issues/tasks within will have a subscription.

 ## User Account Levels
 User accounts are organized by levels to allow a focus on responsibilities and add security.
 Here is a short description of each: